trap Command: Tutorial & Examples

 In this example, if you interrupt the script by pressing Ctrl+C (which sends the INT signal), the script will print

 "Script interrupted...
-Cleaning up" and then delete the /tmp/tempfile
+Cleaning up" and then delete the /tmp/tempfile.

 Why is the trap command important?

-command is essential for writing robust shell scripts.
+The trap command is essential for writing robust shell scripts.
 By trapping interrupt signals, you can ensure your

 scripts clean up after themselves and finish critical tasks even when they're interrupted.
 This can be especially